| Africa | ATLAS of Plucked Instruments |

 |

 In North Africa (mainly in Algeria), a special plucked instrument is getting popular since the 1960's, which is a combination of an oud, a guitar and a mando-cello.
-It is known as the mondol, or mandol or mandole.
-It developed from a large mandola, with 4 double strings, but now it often has 5 courses.
-It is mainly used in popular music, especially in Chaabi and Kabylie music.
-The mondol is a mando-cello, with a guitar-style neck, and raised fingerboard.
-The body has always a flat back, never rounded like an oud.
+It is known as the mandole, or mandol or mondol.
+It was originally created in the 1940's by the Italian maker Belido.
+It developed from a large mandola (with 4 double strings), but now it often has 5 courses.
+It is mainly used in popular Algerian music, especially in Chaabi and Kabylie music.
+The mandole is the size of a mando-cello, with a guitar-style neck, and raised fingerboard.
+The teardrop shaped body has always a flat back, never rounded like an oud.
 The soundhole is often diamant-shaped, but you may also find round rosettes and even multiple rosettes (like on the oud).
 There is usually a scratch-plate between soundhole and bridge.
-The neck has metal frets like a guitar, but the modern mondol can be recognized by two extra (quarter tone) frets : between the 1st and 2nd, and between the 3th and 4th frets.
+The neck has metal frets like a guitar, but many mandole will have two extra (quarter tone) frets : between the 1st and 2nd, and between the 3th and 4th frets.
 Some players use even more.
 These are mainly used in Kabylie music.

-Tuning of a mondol can be (EE) AA dd gg bb
+Tuning of a mandole can be (EE) AA dd gg bb

 (lower strings of a guitar), or like an oud, or